 - High hardness – around 9 on the Mohs scale

-- Due to hardness and durability, abrasive is generally reusable for multiple turns
+- Due to hardness and durability, aluminum oxide is generally reusable for multiple turns

 - Chemically inert